stanfordpython/python-labs/lab6-standardlibrary.md

 Some implementation notes:

-* You may want to use `re.fullmatch` instead of `re.search` or `re.match`.
-The former matches a pattern string against an entire piece of text, whereas the latter checks to see if the pattern matches any substring of the text.
+* You may want to use `re.fullmatch` instead of `re.match` or `re.search`.
+The former matches a pattern string against an entire string, whereas the latter methods check to see if any prefix string or any substring, respectively, match the pattern.
-* You can get the width and height of the cr2ossword from the length of the vertical and horizontal clue lists, respectively.
+* You can get the width and height of the crossword from the length of the vertical and horizontal clue lists, respectively.
 * Remember your friend, `zip`!